-This resource is designed to be used in order and will take approximately five 40-minute lesson blocks to complete.
-By following the sequence, your students will be able to develop an understanding of how climate change works, how it impacts ecosystems, and why climate sensitive infectious diseases are a growing concern in Canada.
+The lesson plans in this resource are designed to be used sequentially and will take approximately five 40-minute lesson blocks to complete.
+By following the sequence, your students will be able to develop an understanding of how climate change works, how it affects ecosystems, and why climate sensitive infectious diseases are a growing concern in Canada.

 Lessons can be adapted and modified based on school resources and the needs of the students.
 Teachers are encouraged to use the big ideas as the guiding questions for the lessons, if a lesson needs to be changed.
 Lyme disease is used as the example of a climate sensitive infectious disease in lessons 3-5.
 A different climate sensitive infectious disease can be used as the example in these lessons if you believe it would be more relevant to the issues facing your community (e.g. West Nile virus, hantavirus, giardiasis, E. coli or salmonellosis).
+See page 20 for additional online and video resources.